Improved Analysis of Score-based Generative Modeling: User-Friendly Bounds under Minimal Smoothness Assumptions: Introduction

-We also mention several other related works. \cite{Block2020GenerativeMW} provides the first convergence analysis for diffusion-based modeling, while their bound depends exponentially on the dimension and requires a dissipative condition on data distribution. \cite{Bortoli2021DiffusionSB} shows that the exponential dependency can be mollified using their diffusion Schr\"odinger bridge approach.
-However, their theoretical result relies on an $L^\infty$-accurate score estimator.
-Moreover, the diffusion Schr\"odinger bridge model is harder to train in practice and the later results show that the diffusion-based generative modeling is enough to converge with polynomial complexity. \cite{convergence-score} firstly gives polynomial convergence guarantees under $L^2$-accurate score error.
-However, the bound depends on the log-Sobolev constant on data distribution, which suffers from the curse of dimensionality for many complex high-dimensional distributions, like multi-mode distributions. \cite{Bortoli2022ConvergenceOD} analyze the diffusion model for distributions on a low-dimensional manifold.
-This provides guarantees for data distribution with no density w.r.t.
-Lebesgue measure, while their bound still scales exponentially in many problem parameters like the diameter and the intrinsic dimension of the manifold.
-The recent paper \cite{statistic-efficiency} show a connection between the statistical efficiency of score matching and the isoperimetric properties of the distribution, and show in particular that with a $L^2$-accurate score estimate of \emph{only} the data distribution $P$, it is in general impossible to accurately sample the distribution.
+Many other works have provided convergence analyses, but do not achieve polynomial complexity except in restricted settings, for example relying on functional inequalities (thus precluding multi-modal distributions) \cite{Block2020GenerativeMW,convergence-score,inexactLangevin}, manifold hypotheses \cite{Bortoli2022ConvergenceOD}, or $L^\infty$-accurate score estimates \cite{Bortoli2021DiffusionSB}.
+In the setting where only an $L^2$-accurate score estimate of the data distribution is given, \cite{statistic-efficiency} give a statistical lower bound which shows it is in general impossible to accurately sample the distribution.
 This highlights the fact that having score estimates for multiple distributions---e.g., the data distribution with different amounts of noise added---is necessary for efficient sampling; this is done in practice and in our analysis.
-Somewhat surprisingly, score-based diffusion model is also connected with the recent work of algorithmic stochastic localization \cite{alaoui2022sampling}, in which for the spin glass models under consideration the score function (i.e., the posterior mean) can be accurately estimated using approximate message passing.
+In a different direction, SGM is also related to recent work on algorithmic stochastic localization \cite{alaoui2022sampling}, in which for the spin glass models under consideration, the score function (i.e., the posterior mean) can be accurately estimated using approximate message passing.